DeshmukhMalhar/certificate-generation/readme.md

 ### 1. Update the Domain File

-Edit the `domain` file in the project root and add the domain name for which you need a certificate:
+Edit the `domain` file in the project root and add the domain name for which you need a certificate.

-It shall not be `*.example.com` this automatically generates wildcard vertificate for `*.example.com` Specify the base domain only
+It shall not be `*.example.com` this automatically generates wildcard vertificate for `*.example.com`

+Specify the base domain only

-eg: `example.com` , `subdomain.example.com`
+> eg: `example.com` , `subdomain.example.com`

 ```bash
 echo "example.com" > domain